Tax In Switzerland – Things You Need To Know

 Unlike many other countries, in Switzerland it all comes down to where you live.
 Each “Canton” has its own tax law and every Gemeinde or Commune has an individual tax multiplier.
 So there’s a lot to grasp from the moment you set foot on Swiss soil.

 On top of that, Health Insurance is an additional (and compulsory) tax, and how much you pay into your pension depends on your employer’s pension plan.
 Confused already?
 Don’t worry, help is at hand!

 Martin Beiner Experienced Tax Consultant

 Martin Beiner is an experienced Tax consultant who has been working in Switzerland, Singapore and Malaysia for over 18 years.
 As an expat himself, he knows what it is like to start a new life in a new country.
-For the past 11 years Martin was working in Global Mobility, specialising in individual tax for a big multinational company based in Switzerland.
-Before that, he worked for the tax authorities in a Zurich Gemeinde, so he has had experience of tax from both sides of the fence.
+Before he started his own business in 2019, Martin was working in Global Mobility, specialising in individual tax for a big multinational company based in Switzerland.
+Prior to that, he worked for the tax authorities in a Zurich Gemeinde, so he has had experience of tax from both sides of the fence.